The focus of these materials is what you need to know to maintain an existing site in CommonSpot.

 New pages and changes to page elements are not visible to anyone except the page author until they are approved.
 That approval process can be a single step taken by the page author ("submit for publication"), or it can involve an entire workflow sequence of approvals initiated by the page author.

 If you have an immediate requirement to have someone else approve your work before it is visible to the public, please contact OIT (by E-mail to firstname.lastname@example.org, or by phone to 593-1222).

 Go to http://author.oit.ohio.edu/secure.cfm.

-Enter your own personal OAK login ID and password.
+Enter your own personal Ohio login ID and password.

 Navigate to your subsite's home page and observe the pencil icon at the top right.
 In the next section we will begin our exploration of the tools available through this icon for modifying this page or creating a new one.

 If, during your session, your authentication expires (most likely as a result of what appears to CommonSpot to be inactivity), then some or all of the various shortcut icons will disappear and their tools will not be available.
 If you then attempt to access

 your browser will automatically re-submit your password on your behalf, and when you return to the page you were working on, and re-load it, the shortcut icons will be re-displayed.